-If Blue Shield confirms that it is not able to ensure reasonable access to care, providers will be able to request and obtain authorization for out-of-network provider services.
-Blue Shield will pay/price these services at the member's preferred in-network benefit level.
+If Blue Shield confirms that it is not able to ensure reasonable access to care, providers will be able to request and obtain authorization for out-of-network services.
+Blue Shield will pay/price these services at the member's in-network benefit level.

-Since members incur higher copayments and deductibles when non-participating health care professionals are used, every effort must be made to ensure referrals are made to participating health care professionals and facilities.
-When there are no Blue Shield network health care professionals (for specialty, acute care, ancillary care, etc.) available in the member's service area, the member or provider may request a referral to a non-participating provider.
-Providers requesting a referral to a non-participating provider must call Blue Shield at (800) 541-6652 Option 6 or complete and fax the Out of Network Referral Request Form to (855) 895-3506.
-The Out of Network Referral Request Form is available on blueshieldca.com/provider in the Guidelines & resources section, then Forms section, and then select the Patient care forms link.
-Requests for referrals to non-participating providers must be made prior to services being rendered.
-Blue Shield will review the referral request.
-When a request is approved for an out-of-network referral, the member is covered at their preferred innetwork benefit level.
+Since members incur higher copayments and deductibles when out of network health care professionals or facilities are used, every effort must be made to ensure referrals are made to in network health care professionals and facilities.
+When there are no Blue Shield in network health care professionals (for specialty, acute care, ancillary care, etc.) or facilities available in the member's service area, the member or provider may request a referral to an out of network health care professional or facility.
+Providers requesting a referral to an out of network health care professional or facility must call Blue Shield at (800) 541-6652 or complete and fax the Out of Network Referral Request Form to (855) 895-3506.
+The Out of Network Referral Request Form to (855) 895-3506.
+The Out of Network Referral Request Form to a blueshieldca.com/provider in the Guidelines & resources section, then Forms section, and then select the Patient care forms link.
+Requests for referrals to out of network health care professionals and then select the referral request.
+When a request is approved for an out-of-network referral, the member is covered at their in-network benefit level.

 If, for some reason, a primary care physician, other health care professional specialty, acute care facility, or other provider is not available or accessible to a member whose benefit plan is affiliated with a narrow network, then Blue Shield will refer the member to the required professional or institution from its larger PPO Network to ensure member access to care.
 If, for some reason, the professional or institution is not available within Blue Shield's larger PPO Network, the Out of Network Referral Request Form must be generated for the member and the associated claim(s) is/are paid/priced at preferred in-network benefit levels.
-Examples of situations prompting a request for a referral to a non-preferred/non-participating provider include:
+Examples of situations prompting a request for a referral to an out of network health care professional or facility include:

-- There are no providers in the network who are accepting new patients. - Participating providers are too far away for the member to see per approved access and availability standards. - The member requires specific treatments that do not exist in-network. - The participating providers or specialists are unable to perform a medically necessary service. - The participating providers or specialists are unable to admit the member to a participating facility due to timing, capacity, etc. - The participating providers or specialists are unable to offer the member an appointment that meets regulatory timely access standards (e.g., within 10 business days of appointment request for non-urgent primary care, and within 15 business days of appointment request for non-urgent specialty care).
+- There are no in network health care professionals accepting new patients. - The in-network health care professional or facility are too far away for the member to see per approved access and availability standards. - The member requires specific treatments that do not exist in-network. - The in-network health care professional or facility are unable to perform a medically necessary service. - The in-network health care professional is unable to admit the member to an innetwork facility due to timing, capacity, etc. - The in-network health care professional is unable to offer the member an appointment that meets regulatory timely access standards (e.g., within 10 business days of appointment request for non-urgent primary care, and within 15 business days of appointment request for non-urgent specialty care).